SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 language: IT/EN
 ---
 > [!Warning] This Page is Updated Frequently!
 > This calendar is a live document outlining our current plans and future ambitions.
-As we have now secured our first property, [[Cascina Brignone]], these goals will be updated often.
+As we have now secured our first property, [[Ville Chiappella]], these goals will be updated often.
 Please check back regularly for the latest news.
-For a more detailed timeline specific to our main villa, please see the [[Calendar Cascina Brignone]].
+For a more detailed timeline specific to our main villa, please see the [[Calendar Ville Chiappella]].

 --italiano sotto--
 > [!NOTE] Project Timeline and Initial Steps